 For instance, insurers consider the frequency of thefts, collisions and vandalism to gauge the likelihood of such incidents happening to drivers within the ZIP code.
 This is how insurers calculate the premium base rate in most states – California is the exception.

 “The geographical location itself is an important factor in your risk profile.
-Living in big cities will likely cost you more in car insurance because of two main reasons: The chance of an accident is higher due to traffic and the cost of repair is more expensive,” says Siwei Gao.
+Living in big cities will likely cost you more in car insurance for two main reasons: The chance of an accident is higher due to traffic and the cost of repairs is more expensive,” says Siwei Gao, Thomas and Rebecca Coffey Professor of Insurance Studies at Eastern Kentucky University.

 Most expensive car insurance rates by ZIP code

-Most expensive ZIP code
+Most expensive ZIP codes for car insurance

 State ZIP Code City Average Rate Highest Rate Lowest Rate